 Here’s even more advice on getting the salary you deserve.

-Another effective approach is register with companies that host focus groups, because they will often pay you between $100 – $300 per session to give your consumer feedback.
-I used to regularly participate in focus groups during Grad School.
+Another effective income stream is register with companies that host focus groups, because they will pay you between $100 – $300 per session to give your feedback as a consumer.
+I used to regularly participate in focus groups during Graduate School.

-At the time, I had more time than money, so I reviewed new flavors of Gatorate chews, gave feedback on REI’s latest marketing strategy, and participated in a mock trial in which an attorney group wanted to role play a big case prior to their court appearance.
+At the time, I had more time than money, so I reviewed new flavors of Gatorate chews (and got to take home the extras!), gave feedback on REI’s latest marketing strategy, and even got paid $300 to participate in a mock trial in which an attorney group wanted to role play a big case prior to their court appearance.

 Where you live may be your single largest asset.
 Meaning, your home or apartment could hold the key to bringing in extra income fast.